worthingtonse/client-prompts/Ideas In Progress/QMAIL/QMAIL-PHASE-I/phase-I-plan.md

 # Phase I Plan

 ## Phase I: Foundational Workflow
-In this initial phase, the core messaging functionality is established with a simple DRD (Distributed Resource Directory).
+In this initial phase, the core messaging functionality is esQMAIL-PHASE-IIItablished with a simple DRD (Distributed Resource Directory).

 Goal of this Phase:
 1. Install Distributed Key Exchange RAIDA Server and Content Server on all RAIDA.